 Get creative with garnishes: While I love grated peppermint bark, you have other fun options.
 For instance, you can use crushed candy canes, shaved chocolate, cocoa powder or holiday sprinkles.

 This sweet martini calls for dessert, and I have two perfect recipes for you — this peppermint bark ice cream and peppermint chocolate chip cookies.
 They have all the pepperminty goodness to match our drink.
-A rich, chocolatey dessert would work just as well, and these ultra fudgy brownies are perfect.
+A rich, chocolatey dessert would work just as well, and these ultra fudgy brownies or chocolate tiramisu are perfect.

 For the most luscious holiday cocktail, I hope you try this peppermint-chocolate martini.
 Every sip is sure to make you feel some Christmas cheer.

 If you love this recipe, please leave a comment with a five-star rating — or simply hit the five-star button in the recipe card.
 Don't forget to sign up for my newsletter, and you can follow me on Facebook, Instagram, Pinterest and TikTok.

 - Chocolate sauce for garnish, optional

 - 1 ½ ounces chocolate liqueur such as Godiva or Mozart